 - The way via Government House has stairs, so we go the other way via Mt Eden Rd and the village.
 There is a sort-of cycle lane along here so stay clear of car doors and buses.
 Stop in Mt Eden if you are peckish or are already in need of ice cream.
 Left into Stokes Ave, then veer right into Epsom Ave.

 - Turn into the main entrance of the University of Auckland Epsom Campus.
+There used to be a small volcanic cone here but now it is a carpark.
 Stay to the right of the buildings and find your way to St Andrews Rd.
 On the far side of Melville Park turn left along the walkway.

 - Carefully cross Gillies Ave and along Kimberly Rd.
 At the far end you will cross Manukau Rd (suggest to walk your bike across) to the statue and fountain.
 Follow Puriri Drive to the end, where you will cross at the traffic lights into Cornwall Park and One Tree Hill Domain.